cksystemsteaching/selfie/manuscript/semantics.md

 There are two fundamental reasons why computers use bits and nothing else.
 The first reason is that the two values of a bit can readily be distinguished by electronic circuits using different levels of voltage, say, low voltage for 0 and high voltage for 1.
 Distinguishing more values is possible and would be exciting to see but has largely not yet happened for technological reasons.
 The second reason is that whatever you can say using any number of values per digit or character greater than two you can also say using two values with only an insignificant difference in the number of digits or characters you need to say the same thing.
 More on that in the [next chapter](#encoding).

-Selfie is a computer program that is fully contained in a single file called [`selfie.c`](https://github.com/cksystemsteaching/selfie/blob/master/selfie.c) which consists of around one hundred and sixty thousand characters that are encoded in bits.
+Selfie is a computer program that is fully contained in a single file called [`selfie.c`](https://github.com/cksystemsteaching/selfie/blob/master/selfie.c) which consists of around two hundred and eighty-eight thousand characters that are encoded in bits.

 [Character](https://en.wikipedia.org/wiki/Character_(computing) "Character")
 : A unit of information that roughly corresponds to a grapheme, grapheme-like unit, or symbol, such as in an alphabet or syllabary in the written form of a natural language.
 Examples of characters include *letters*, numerical *digits*, common *punctuation marks* (such as "." or "-"), and *whitespace*.
 The concept also includes *control characters*, which do not correspond to symbols in a particular natural language, but rather to other bits of information used to process text in one or more languages.
 Examples of control characters include *carriage return*, *line feed*, and *tab*, as well as instructions to printers or other devices that display or otherwise process text.